-If an infant vomits most or all of feeding for 2 or more consecutive feedings in a row, this could be a sign of potentially more serious.
+If an infant vomits, most or all of the feed, 2 or more consecutive feedings in a row, this could be a sign of a potentially more serious issue.
 Contact your doctor to get a timely medical evaluation.

 Gagging and sputtering

-Gagging is the baby’s natural way of preventing food to go in the wrong way.
-The gag reflex is good as it keeps the food go the right way.
-If your baby is having gagging, have her sit upright, pat her back and face down a little to keep all that saliva runs out of her mouth.
+Gagging is a baby’s natural way of preventing food from going in the wrong way.
+The gag reflex is good for the baby.
+If your baby is gagging, have her sit upright, pat her back, and face down a little to keep all that saliva run out of her mouth.

-Rest assured babies tend to settle down on their own after these episodes of gagging reflux.
+Rest assured that babies tend to settle down on their own after these episodes of gagging reflux.